• Skip to primary navigation

 A tradition of entertaining

-Showing love for others through food is an important part of Persian culture, and there's always too much amazing food at a Persian dinner party!
-Entertaining others in your home and showing your appreciation and hospitality through food is a valued tradition.
+Showing love for others through food is an important part of Persian culture, and there's always an abundance of amazing food and Persian recipes at a Persian dinner party!

 Persian Jewish vs non-Jewish recipes